ritaturk/xenko-docs/manual/getting-started/project-structure.md

 ## Package directory structure

-In Xenko, a package is a collection of Assets, Resources, Scripts.
-In Game Studio, the Solution explorer section displays the folder hierarchy of your game, which matches the package folder structure.
+In Game Studio, a package is a collection of Assets, Resources, Scripts.
+The Solution explorer in Game Studio displays the folder hierarchy of your game, which matches the package folder structure.

 For example, for a project named 'MyGame', the directory structure is as follows: